onap/vnfrqts-requirements/docs/Chapter4.rst

 VNF Modularity Overview
 -----------------------

-OpenECOMP supports a modular Heat design pattern, referred to as *VNF Modularity.* With this approach, a single VNF may be composed from one or more Heat templates, each of which represents some subset of the overall VNF.
+ONAP supports a modular Heat design pattern, referred to as *VNF Modularity.* With this approach, a single VNF may be composed from one or more Heat templates, each of which represents some subset of the overall VNF.
 These component parts are referred to as “\ *VNF